+To receive educational benefits, eligible recipients must be accepted for admission to the University.
 The application for VA Educational Benefits must be completed and submitted to the Department of Veteran Affairs by the student recipient.
-The Notice of Benefits Eligibility (NOBE) or Certificate of Eligibility (COE) must be submitted to the School Certifying Official.
-Recipients who have received VA education benefits and plan to transfer to Carson-Newman University from another college must also complete and submit a Change of Program or Place of Training Application (Form 22-1995).
+The Certificate of Eligibility (COE) or Notice of Benefits Eligibility (NOBE) must be submitted to the School Certifying Official.
+Recipients who have received VA educational benefits at another school and plan to transfer to Carson-Newman University must also complete and submit a Change of Program or Place of Training Application (VA Form 22-1995).
 Official transcripts from all colleges and universities attended must also be submitted in order to determine prior credit.

-The Carson-Newman University VA Educational Benefits Recipient Statement of Understanding and Acknowledgment of Policies must be signed and submitted to the School Certifying Official before enrollment certifications will be processed.
-For additional information concerning Veterans Educational Benefits, please contact the Office of Military Services or a School Certifying Office.
+All veterans, National Guard, and Army Reserve recipients must submit a copy of their DD-214 and a copy of their Joint Services Transcripts or official transcript from the Community College of the Air Force (CCAF) to the Office of the Registrar for evaluation of transfer credit.
+See "Academic Credit through the Military" in the Admissions section for more information.
+The Carson-Newman University VA Educational Benefits Recipient Statement of Understanding Agreement and Acceptance of Responsibilities must be signed and submitted to the School Certifying Official before enrollment certifications will be processed.
+For additional information concerning Veterans Educational Benefits, please contact the Office of Military and Veterans Services or the School Certifying Official.

-Enrollment certifications are submitted after the eligible student has completed the registration process.
-Applications and all supporting documents should be submitted at least eight weeks before the start of the first semester of enrollment for the first time recipients.
+Enrollment certifications are submitted by the university's School Certifying Official after the eligible student has completed the registration process.
+Applications and all supporting documents should be submitted at least eight weeks before the start of the first semester of enrollment for first time recipients.
+Certifications for first time Chapter 35 beneficiaries cannot be submitted until after the first day of class attendance of the first term of enrollment.
+Students receiving VA Educational Benefits are responsible for notifying the School Certifying Official for any change in enrollment (drop, add, withdraw, etc.) that could affect receipt of educational benefits.